A449 road: Wolverhampton – Stafford

 The road resumes its journey northwards, passing Molineux Stadium (home of Wolverhampton Wanderers F.C.) and leaving the city just south of Junction 2 of the M54.
-It originally ran through the centre of Wolverhampton until the 1980s, when all roads within the new ring road were declassified.
+It originally ran through the centre of Wolverhampton until the 1980s, when all roads within the ring road were declassified.
 Around the same time, the section of Waterloo Road on which Molineux Stadium stands was declassified and the A459 Stafford Street (north of the Ring Road) and Lower Stafford Street became part of the A449.

 From there it forms part of the link between the M54 and the M6 North.
 It crosses the A5 at the Gailey Roundabout near the village of Gailey, a short distance west of M6 Junction 12, at which point it reverts to a single carriageway.
 It passes through Penkridge before crossing the M6 at Junction 13, reaching its terminus at its junction with the A34 in Stafford.

-Originally turnpiked under an Act of 1760, the Wolverhampton-Stafford road was part of the historic London-Liverpool coach route.
+Originally turnpiked under the Stafford, Worcester and Warwick Roads Act 1760 (1 Geo.
+3. c.
+39), the Wolverhampton-Stafford road was part of the historic London-Liverpool coach route.
 Notoriously narrow in the 19th century, much of it was turned into dual carriageway between the world wars.
 The Gailey Roundabout was improved in 1929 and again in 1937, removing parts of the churchyard and the historic Spread Eagle Inn (although the latter was replaced by a new building).
 Widening at Penkridge between 1932 and 1934 reshaped the western part of the town, resulting in the demolition of many ancient buildings.
 The dual carriageway between Wolverhampton and Gailey was constructed between 1936 and 1939.
 This section of the road was featured in Citizen Khan episode "Alia's University".